Interpreting the Weight Space of Customized Diffusion Models: Principal Component Basis

 \textbf{Number of Principal Components for Identity Editing} We empirically observe that training classifiers based on the 1000 dimensional PC representations (first 1000 PCs) of the model weights results in the most semantically aligned and disentangled edits directions.
 We visualize a comparison for the ``goatee" direction in Fig.~\ref{fig:classifier_pcs}.
 After finding the direction, we calculate the maximum projection component onto the edit direction among the training set of model weights.
 This determines the edit strength.
 As seen in the figure, restricting to the first 100 Principal Components may be too coarse to achieve the fine-grained edit, instead relying on spurious cues such as skin color.
 Training with the first 10,000 Principal Components suffers from the curse of dimensionality and the discovered direction may edit other concepts such as eye color or clothes.
 Finding the direction using the first 1000 Principal Components achieves the desired edit with minimal entanglement with other concepts.

-\textbf{Number of Principal Components for Identity Inversion} We qualitatively observe that inverting into \textit{w2w} Space using the first 10,000 Principal Components balances identity preservation while not overfitting to the source image.
+\textbf{Number of Principal Components for Identity Inversion} We qualitatively observe that inversion using the first 10,000 Principal Components balances identity preservation while not overfitting to the source image.
 We visualize a comparison in Fig.~\ref{fig:identity_pcs}, where each column has a fixed seed and prompt.
 Optimizing with the first 1000 PCs underfits the identity and does not generate a consistent identity.
 Inversion with the first 20,000 Principal Components overfits to the source image of a face shot, which results in artifacted face images despite different generation seeds and prompts.
 Optimizing with the first 10,000 Principal Components enjoys the benefits of a lower dimensional representation than the original LoRA parameter space (${\sim}${100,000} trainable parameters), while still preserving identity and compositionality.
+This is supported quantitatively by Fig.~\ref{fig:identity_pcs_plot}, which shows the average ID score for 100 inverted FFHQ identities optimized over a varying number of principal components.

+\textbf{Visualizing Principal Components.} We provide a visualization of traversals along a set of principal components in Fig.~\ref{fig:pc_traversal}.
+The principal components change attributes of the identity, although various semantic attributes are entangled.
+For instance, the first PC appears to change age, hair color, and hair style.
+The second PC appears to change gender and skin complexion.
+The third PC seems to change age, skin complexion, and facial hair.
+This motivates our use of linear classifiers to find separating hyperplanes in weight space and disentangle these attributes.